Alfred Grislawski: In defense of the Reich

 On 6 November 1943, Grislawski was transferred and appointed Staffelkapitän of 1.
 Staffel of Jagdgeschwader 1 "Udet" (JG 1—1st Fighter Wing) based at Deelen Air Base.
 He replaced Oberleutnant Rudolf Engleder who was transferred.
 The Staffel was subordinated to I. Gruppe of JG 1 which was commanded by Hauptmann Emil Schnoor.
 Grislawski claimed his first aerial victory with JG 1 on 29 November.
 That day 360 B-17 bombers of the 1st and 3rd Bombardment Division, escorted by 352 fighter aircraft, attacked Bremen.
 Luftwaffe fighters were scrambled at 13:40.
 I. Gruppe intercepted the bombers west of Bremen.
 For the loss of four of their own, including two pilots killed, the Gruppe shot down two B-17 bombers, including one claimed by Grislawski.
 On 1 December, he was credited with the destruction of two B-17 bombers.
 That day, the USAAF bombers headed to Solingen.
+On 11 January, the USAAF VIII Bomber Command attacked German aircraft manufacturing at Halberstadt, Magdeburg, Oschersleben and Braunschweig.
+In total 663 heavy bombers, escorted by 592 fighter aircraft were dispatched.
+I. Gruppe of JG 1 engaged the USAAF bombers in the area of southern Lower Saxony.
+In this encounter, Grislawski claimed a B-17 shot down.

 He claimed one victory and was then shot down by USAAF bombers over Baske on 24 January 1944 and wounded, bailing out of his Focke-Wulf Fw 190 A-7 "White 1" (Werknummer 430 167).
 Following his convalescence, he was posted as Staffelkapitän to 8.
-Staffel of JG 1 on 13 March 1944, thus succeeding Oberleutnant Heinrich Overhagen who had been killed in a flying accident.
+Staffel of JG 1 on 13 March 1944, a Staffel of III.
+Gruppe, thus succeeding Oberleutnant Heinrich Overhagen who had been killed in a flying accident.
 Operating the new Bf 109 G-6/AS especially equipped for high-altitude operations, the unit was tasked with combating the potent USAAF fighter escorts.
 On 9 April, he shot down two B-17 bombers of the 45th Combat Bombardment Wing near Schleswig.
+On 22 April, the USAAF Eighth Air Force sent 803 heavy bombers against German ground transportation, primarily targeting the marshaling yard in Hamm.
+JG 1 was scrambled at 17:45 and vectored to vectored to a point of intercept over the Rothaar Mountains where III.
+Gruppe ran into a large formation of North American P-51 Mustang fighters.
+For the loss of twelve of their own, III.
+Gruppe pilots claimed four P-51 fighters shot down, including one by Grislawski.